LAKSHMIPRASAD1234/codealpha-tasks/CodeAlpha_Stock_Portfolio_Tracker/README.md

 💻 MSFT : $420
 🛒 AMZN : $190

-▶️ How to Run

-1️⃣ Open the project folder.
-2️⃣ Run the file:

-python tracker.py

-3️⃣ Enter stock names and quantities.
-4️⃣ Type "done" to finish.

 🎯 Learning Outcomes

 ✔️ Understanding dictionaries in Python

 ✔️ Working with user input

 ✔️ Performing calculations

 ✔️ Using loops and conditional statements

 ✔️ Saving data to files

 🏆 Conclusion